-- Success for all Students it is our belief that students will receive a quality education in a culture that is inclusive, supports mutual respect, celebrates diversity, and honours the dignity of those we serve and for those who serve. - Well Being- a priority for WRPS is to champion student and staff well being. - Relationships we know the importance of fostering effective relationships with our students, parents, and community members through thoughtful and meaningful interactions. - Culturally Responsive- WRPS acknowledges and honours the diverse lived experiences, beliefs, practices, customs and rituals that reflect the diversity of our families and students - Medicine Wheel "the circle shape represents the interconnectivity of all aspects of one's being, including the connection with the natural world" (Indigenous Corporate Teaching Inc., 2022) - Student Voice and Choice We recognize the importance of partnering with students and parents to engage in effective processes that allow our student's voices to be heard.
-We provide students meaningful opportunities to make choices related to their learning experiences. - High-Yield Instructional Strategies Research based strategies that have the greatest positive effect on student achievement for all students, in all subject areas, at all grade levels (Marzano, 2001.) - Innovative and Creative Programming Innovative and creative programming creates learning opportunities that engage our students in a personalized, flexible, student-centered manner based on the needs of 21st-century students. - Rigorous and Relevant Curriculum Rigorous and relevant curriculum challenges students to integrate and apply their learning to real world situations.
-Students are challenged to use higher order thinking skills and to demonstrate mastery of discipline-specific concepts and skills. - Purposeful Assessment Assessment is merely the means of gathering information about student learning (Black, 2013).
-Purposeful assessment is using that information to inform instruction, guide student learning, and provide feedback. - Personalised and Flexible Learning Environments Our staff recognizes that all learners are unique, have distinct interests and this requires individualization in both programming and in the learning environment.
+- Success for all Students we believe that students will receive a quality education in an inclusive culture, supports mutual respect, celebrates diversity, and honours the dignity of those we serve and for those who serve. - Well-Being: A priority for WRPS is to champion student and staff well-being. - Relationships: We know the importance of fostering effective relationships with our students, parents, and community members through thoughtful and meaningful interactions. - Culturally Responsive: WRPS acknowledges and honours the diverse lived experiences, beliefs, practices, customs, and rituals that reflect the diversity of our families and students - Medicine Wheel: "The circle shape represents the interconnectivity of all aspects of one's being, including the connection with the natural world" (Indigenous Corporate Teaching Inc., 2022) - Student Voice and Choice: We recognize the importance of partnering with students and parents to engage in effective processes that allow our students' voices to be heard.
+We provide students with meaningful opportunities to make choices related to their learning experiences. - High-Yield Instructional Strategies: Research-based strategies that have the greatest positive effect on student achievement for all students, in all subject areas, at all grade levels (Marzano, 2001.) - Innovative and Creative Programming: Innovative and creative programming creates learning opportunities that engage our students in a personalized, flexible, student-centered manner based on the needs of 21st-century students. - Rigorous and Relevant Curriculum Rigorous and relevant curriculum challenges students to integrate and apply their learning to real-world situations.
+Students are challenged to use higher-order thinking skills and demonstrate mastery of discipline-specific concepts and skills. - Purposeful Assessment Assessment is merely a means of gathering information about student learning (Black, 2013).
+Purposeful assessment is using that information to inform instruction, guide student learning, and provide feedback. - Personalised and Flexible Learning Environments Our staff recognizes that all learners are unique and have distinct interests, and this requires individualization in both programming and in the learning environment.